Contact Our New Castle Spider Exterminators Today!

 What are spiders?

-Here in Delaware and throughout surrounding states, there are two major spiders that can be found invading homes and businesses: the wolf spider and the black widow spider.
+While there are many different kinds of spiders in Delaware and the neighboring states, there are two common kinds that can be found invading homes and businesses: the black widow spider and the wolf spider.
 These spiders share in common their eight legs, their diet which consists of mainly other insects, and their hunting mentality.

-Black Widow Spiders: Black widow spiders can grow to be roughly 1 ½ inches in size and can be identified by the distinguished red hourglass marking located on their abdomen.
+Black widow spiders can grow to be roughly 1.5 inches in size and can be identified by the distinguished red hourglass marking located on their abdomen.
 As their name would suggest, black widow spiders are almost entirely black apart from their red hourglass marking.

 Are spiders dangerous?